Since the Hamas attacks of 7 October 2023, Israel and Gaza have been regularly discussed at the Senedd.

 This article presents a timeline of what’s happened at the Senedd since 7 October.
 It brings developments together in one place and is intended as a reference tool.

-The timeline will be regularly updated to reflect new developments in the Senedd.
+The timeline will be regularly updated to reflect new developments at the Senedd.

 The Llywydd requests the Senedd’s lights are dimmed: